 A Tutorial Assistance Program (TAP) has been established to assist students experiencing academic difficulty or desiring content support.
 It is free to all students.
 Students can be recommended for this program by any faculty member or may self-identify to TAP to receive assistance.
 Tutors are experienced students who are in good academic standing and are identified through an on-line application process as well as faculty/staff recommendation.
 Group tutoring is the methodology most used by the TAP.
+TAP support is contingent upon availability of tutors and the support of the college program.
 To receive TAP services during a semester, students first must have a LEAD counseling appointment during the semester.
 For more information on academic counseling and the TAP program, contact the Office of Learning Enhancement and Academic Development (LEAD).